pmglab/KGGSEE/doc/source/detailed_document.rst

 Customized gene sets for enrichment tests can be specified by ``--geneset-file``.
 Please refer to ``resources/*.symbols.gmt.gz`` under the KGGSEE directory for file formats.

-Expression files should be tab or comma delimitated.
+Expression files should be tab or comma-delimitated.
 The first column is gene/transcript IDs.
-The IDs should be Ensembl gene IDs, Ensembl transcript IDs or HGNC symbols.
-The version of Ensembl IDs will be trimed by KGGSEE.
+The IDs should be Ensembl gene IDs, Ensembl transcript IDs, or HGNC symbols.
+The version of Ensembl IDs will be trimmed by KGGSEE.
 For transcript-level expression profile,  a transcript label should be an Ensembl transcript ID and an ID of another type joint by ``:``.
 Headers of the same tissue must have the same prefix.
 Headers of mean values must end with ``.mean``.
 Headers of standard errors must end with ``.SE``.
 All standard error values must be positive.
 The following columns are means and standard errors of expression levels of genes or transcripts in multiple tissues.
 A gene-level expression file looks like this:

 .. code::